Manage Your Applications on

 - Provide portability across multiple cloud providers.

-- The no-code approach eliminates the need for any code/template writing with Vagrant, Packer, Terraform, etc.
+- The low-code approach eliminates the need for any code/template writing with Vagrant, Packer, Terraform, etc.

 - Manage multiple clusters through dpStudio with a pre-built-in observability

 The permission mechanism in snapblocs uses Role-based access control (RBAC) for restricting SaaS application features based on the roles of individual members within your dpStudio account.

 - Save computing cost by terminating all EC2 instances

 - Save effort and time by resuming a paused stack instead of rebuilding a stack from scratch and reloading business applications and data